 CHRISTMAS AND HOLIDAY PROJECTS

-Christmas Food Basket Vouchers: St. Augustine contributes to the Food Basket to be issued as vouchers good at the local grocery stores.
+Christmas Food Basket Vouchers: St. Augustine's contributes to the Food Basket to be issued as vouchers good at the local grocery stores.
 These vouchers allow local families in need to supplement their Christmas celebrations.

 Salvation Army Bell Ringers: St. Augustine provides volunteer bell ringers at Takata Store during the Christmas season for 4-5 hours a day.

-Keiki Shopping Spree: We sponsor a keiki shopping spree at the Thrift Ship where children could come and shop for their Ohana at our Thrift Store.
+Keiki Shopping Spree: We sponsor a keiki shopping spree when children come and shop for their Ohana at our Thrift Store.
 Vouchers (distributed to the children who attend the Feast of St. Nicholas) are redeemed for gifts of their choosing.
 We provide shopping help and free gift wrapping.

 Green Faith We are the first church in Hawaii to commit to the 2 year Green Faith program.
 Green Faith's mission is to inspire, educate and mobilize people of diverse religious backgrounds for environmental leadership.
 Their work is based on beliefs shared by the world’s great religions - we believe that protecting the earth is a religious value, and that environmental stewardship is a moral responsibility.

 There are three core values that guide the work, and define the organization.
 These are: Spirit, Stewardship and Justice.
 We did audits in all three areas and chose priorities in these areas.
 The following are some of the Green Faith activities we accomplished in 2013:

 Spirit - We celebrate Holy Eucharist at Keokea Park or Kapa'a Beach Park two times a year.
 We pray at the peace pole the second Sunday of the month, a testimony to the community.